OcelotBabou/Quartz/content/2-The World/Regions/Cities/Flown.md

 **Overview:**

-The City of Flown is the illustrious capital of Agroma, majestically situated on the western shores of Lake Novus Mare.
+The City of Flown is the illustrious capital of [[Agroma]], situated on the western shores of [[Lake Novus Mare]].
 Renowned for its unique blend of natural beauty and architectural splendor, Flown serves as the cultural, political, and economic hub of the region.

 **Description:**